約27分で読めます最終更新:2026年6月

 Ginzan Onsen, Yamagata Prefecture

-Ginzan was once a silver mining town ("gin" means silver), and its remote location has preserved it almost perfectly.
+Ginzan was once a silver mining town ("gin" means silver) — the Nobezawa silver vein was discovered in 1456 and full-scale mining began the following year, with the present Taisho-era (1912–1926) wooden ryokans reconstructed after a 1913 flood .
+Its remote location has preserved it almost perfectly.
 The town is small enough to walk end to end in ten minutes, but you will want to linger for hours.
 The best strategy is to book a night at one of the riverside ryokans — Notoya Ryokan and Fujiya are the most famous — and spend the evening wandering the lantern-lit streets after the day-trippers leave.

 Peak snow season runs from January through February.
 Book at least three months in advance; Ginzan's limited rooms sell out fast.